 Should bloggers utilize Pinterest?
 Absolutely!!
 Pinterest can be a beast for your blog traffic, but here is the catch, you have to know how to use it effectively.
-Here are my Pinterest Tips for 2019.
+To the distress of many bloggers what works for Pinterest changes from year to year (sometimes even more than that!)
+However, I have you covered for 2020.
+Here is my Pinterest Tips for 2020 Guide.

 First, let me just share a couple of basic tips in case you are just starting out.

 - Make sure your Pinterest account is set up as a business account.